dthuff/dthuff.github.io/_posts/2023-03-04-post-dl-setup.md

 I set this up by downloading the [ubuntu iso](https://releases.ubuntu.com/jammy/) and flashing it to a thumb drive using [Balena Etcher](https://www.balena.io/etcher).
 This was my first time installing a linux distribution, and it went pretty smoothly.

-The only key set up step was to check a box for "download 3rd party drivers during installation".
+The only key set up step was to **check a box for "download 3rd party drivers during installation"**.
 This got me the nvidia graphics drivers on install, avoiding any [big headaches](https://askubuntu.com/questions/1129516/black-screen-at-boot-after-nvidia-driver-installation-on-ubuntu-18-04-2-lts)

-Image: a happy nvidia-smi directly after ubuntu install
+Pictured: a happy nvidia-smi directly after ubuntu install, complete with CUDA!

 ![Image: a happy nvidia-smi directly after ubuntu install](/assets/images/nvidia-smi.png)

 # Software

 I mostly write python which I manage using [Anaconda](https://www.anaconda.com/products/distribution).

 The deep learning framework I have most experience with is [pytorch](https://pytorch.org/).
+I currently use pytorch1.13.

+For other packages/versions, check the [requirements.txt](https://github.com/dthuff/pet-vae/blob/master/requirements.txt) in one of my project repos.

 Specific to medical imaging, I like using [3DSlicer](https://www.slicer.org/) for viewing and editing 3D images.